Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: Communication Performance in a SIMO System with UCA of Co-operative FARs

-Note that, due to the symmetric arrangement of FARs in the UCA, the distribution of the received numbers of molecules at each FAR are identically distributed.
-Therefore, the detection threshold are the same for each FARs (\ie $ \eta[i;l]=\eta[l] $).
-Thus the local miss detection and false alarm probabilities of each FARs are the same.
-Let us denote $ \mathrm{P}_{\m i} [l]= \mathrm{P}_{\m} [l]$ and $ \mathrm{P}_{\f i} [l]= \mathrm{P}_{\f} [l]$ \cite{yutingfang2017}.
-Hence, at the $ l $th time slot, the global miss detection and false alarm probability based on $ K $ out of $ N $ fusion rule are given by \cite{varshney1997,yutingfang2017}
+Note that, due to the symmetric arrangement of FARs in the UCA, the distribution of the received number of molecules at each FAR is identically distributed.
+Therefore, the detection threshold (and hence, the local miss detection and false alarm probability) are equal across the FARs.
+Hence, at the $ l $th time slot, the global miss detection and false alarm probabilities for the $ K $-out-of-$ N $ fusion rule are given by \cite{varshney1997,yutingfang2017}

 respectively.
 Therefore, the the probability of bit error is given as